 To check the statistical significance of the results, most importantly of the difference between SEPL PH and WS-BPEL, we performed a t-test for two independent samples [19].
 The t-test assumes that the test data is normally distributed.
 Hence, we conducted a Anderson-Darling goodness-of-fit test [7], which revealed that, with a 95% confidence interval, it is unlikely that the data is not normally distributed.
-To compare implementation versions A and B, we calculate the value t, which is defined as $t := \frac{\bar{x}A - \bar{x}B}{\sqrt{\frac{(r_A)^2 + (r_B)^2}{n}}}$ , where $\bar{x}A$ and $\bar{x}B$ are the average (mean) run times of A and B, respectively, and n is the number of iterations (10).
+To compare implementation versions A and B, we calculate the value t, which is defined as $t := \frac{\bar{x}A - \bar{x}B}{\sqrt{\frac{(s_A)^2 + (s_B)^2}{n}}}$, where \bar{x}A and \bar{x}B are the average (mean) run times of A and B, s_A and s_B are the estimated standard deviations of the run times of A and B, respectively, and n is the number of iterations (10).
 The value of t is compared to the critical value of t, which is obtained from the t-distribution.
-We target a 95% confidence interval and the degree of freedom is (n-1) + (n-1) = 18.
-Hence, the critical value of t is greater than the critical value (1.734) in all test levels, hence the difference in runtime of SEPL PH versus WS-BPEL is significant in this test scenario.
+We target a 95% confidence interval and the degree of freedom is (n-1)+(n-1)=18.
+Hence, the critical value of t is t(0.95, 18)=1.734.
+As can be seen in Table 6, the calculated value of t is greater than the critical value (1.734) in all test levels, hence the difference in runtime of SEPL PH versus WS-BPEL is significant in this test scenario.
 The value of t increases with rising test level, which suggests that the SEPL PH scales at least as good as or even better than the WS-BPEL engine for large requests.
 It should be noted that, despite the fact that SEPL performs best in our evaluation scenario, we do not claim that SEPL is generally superior for all types of protocols and all WS-BPEL implementations.

-7 Related work
+7 Related Work